OberlinExCo/OberlinExCo.github.io/fair.md

 ---
 ## ExCo Fair

-<p>The Summer ExCo Fair is on Wednesday May 26th from 7:30-8:30pm EST and is fully remote <a href="https://docs.google.com/presentation/d/1fReeMrf9aubfid8pxFAorNZ2KibYbBvrmEx6dEfslAs/edit?usp=sharing">through this link!</a></p>
+<p>The Fall ExCo Fair is on Wednesday October 6th from 5:00-7:00pm EST and in the Science Center Bowl.
+The rain location for this event is the Root Room from 6:30-8:30pm EST)

-<p>During the fair, instructors will be in Zoom rooms that can be accessed via the ExCo Fair Powerpoint.
-The PowerPoint also has helpful information about courses and will be available for the entire first week of classes.
-Please consult this PowerPoint and the Course Catalog for information about the Summer Semester ExCos. </p>
+  Please consult the Course Catalog for information about the Fall Semester ExCos. </p>